 Additional Record Management Resources

 The Beginner’s Guide to Improving Your Record Management System: Records management systems come in all shapes, sizes, and formats.
-In this in-depth white paper and accompanying articles, we cover the process of improving both your electronic and paper-based record management systems, with information on what each type of system entails, common problems stemming from poor record management, and how to improve both digital and paper systems.
+In this in-depth white paper, we cover the process of improving both your electronic and paper-based record management systems.
+Both have information on what each type of system entails, common problems stemming from poor record management.
+Additionally, how to improve both digital and paper systems.

 Steps For a Quality Records Management Program: Although it may not be the primary focus of a business, the system for managing business records is nearly as important as the service or product the business provides.
-In this article, we break down the key steps to developing a quality records management program—covering topics like record retention, storage, and disaster prevention strategies.
+In this article, we break down the key steps to developing a quality records management program.
+It covers topics like record retention, storage, and disaster prevention strategies.